mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 Extended Data
 -------------

 Extended data (XDATA) is created by AutoLISP or ObjectARX applications but any other application like *ezdxf* can also define XDATA.
-If an entity contains extended data, it **follows** the entity's normal definition data but ends **before** `Embedded Objects`_.
+If an entity contains extended data, it **follows** the entity's normal definition.

 But extended group codes (>=1000) can appear **before** the XDATA section, an example is the BLOCKBASEPOINTPARAMETER entity in AutoCAD Civil 3D or AutoCAD Map 3D.

 ================= ===================================================================================
 Group Code        Description